IRS RELEASES MORE DETAILS ON PASSPORT REVOCATION RULE FOR UNPAID TAXES

-In our blog from back at the end of December of 2015, we discussed a newly-enacted Code Section 7345 of the Internal Revenue Code, which authorizes the denial, revocation, or limiting of a delinquent taxpayer’s U.S. passport.
+In our blog from back at the end of December of 2015, we discussed a newly-enacted Code Section 7345 of the Internal Revenue Code, which authorizes the denial, revocation, or limiting of a delinquent taxpayer’s U.S. passport (Notice 2018-1).
 We noted then that the statutory language contained in the new law offers few details about how exactly the penalty will be administered and to what extent exceptions would apply.

 After more than a year-long delay, the IRS finally provided a number of important additional details relating to the passport revocation rule on its website.

 Under the passport revocation rule, taxpayers with a “seriously delinquent tax debt” of $50,000 or more (which is to be adjusted for inflation) may have their passports denied, revoked, or otherwise limited.
 The law defines a seriously delinquent tax debt as one for which the IRS has already filed a notice of lien or notice of levy.
 Thus, for instance, if a taxpayer is in the process of contesting an IRS tax bill, such taxpayer should not yet be considered seriously delinquent.

 It’s important to note that the $50,000 minimum debt amount includes interest and penalties.
 In this regard, if you do not pay your taxes by the due date, you will generally have to pay a failure-to-pay penalty of ½ of 1 percent of your unpaid taxes for each month or part of a month after the due date that the taxes are not paid.
 This penalty can be as much as 25 percent of your unpaid taxes.
 With this in mind, it may not be very difficult for late taxpayers to cross the $50,000 threshold rather quickly.